-You no doubt heard the mindblowing news that astronomers have detected phosphine within the clouds of Venus, hinting that this scorching planet might perhaps harbor signs of life.
-The discovery has, by no surprise, inspired a renewed interest in Earth's Evil Twin with many organizations already announcing they're looking to further investigate the planet in the quest to find alien life, and some planning on visiting even sooner.
+You no doubt heard the mindblowing news that astronomers have possibly detected phosphine within the clouds of Venus, hinting that this scorching planet might perhaps harbor signs of life.
+The discovery has, by no surprise, inspired a renewed interest in Earth's Evil Twin with many organizations already announcing they're looking to further investigate the planet in the quest to find alien life.

 But for those tempted to visit, the Russian space agency has got a message for you: Venus is hell and it’s Russian.

 Dmitry Rogozin, the top dog at Roscosmos, told TASS news agency on Tuesday: “We believe that Venus is a Russian planet.”

 “Our country was the first and only one to successfully land on Venus,” he added.
 “The spacecraft gathered information about the planet – it is like hell over there.”

 In his possibly trolling comments, Rogozin is harking back to the USSR’s Venera program.
 The pièce de résistance of this Soviet-era program was Venera-7, which landed on the Venusian surface on December 15, 1970, marking the first time a spacecraft successfully made a soft landing on another planet.
 Its successor Venera-9 took the first image of the Venusian surface, the first time a lander had returned images from the surface of another planet.

 His comments about the planet being "like hell" make reference to the extreme conditions of Venus, a planet with a surface temperature of 470°C (880°F) and clouds of sulfuric acid so hot it can melt lead.